 Step 3.
-Grid References: Incidents from Cook’s Voyages
+Grid References: Cook’s and Tasman's Voyages

-Participants will then be given illustrated cards, which show incidents from Cook’s voyages, giving the date and a grid reference, and the place name.
+Participants will then be given illustrated cards, which show incidents from the voyages, giving the date and a grid reference, and the place name.
 They can then place these cards in the correct place on the globe.
+For younger participants the locality and country can be written on these cards.
 When they are all placed they can then link the dates in sequence with coloured string to find Cook’s 3 voyages.

 An additional activity involves marking out 1 astronomical unit (au) in the scale of the globe, on a local map.
 For example, if you use 630mm bicycle rims for your globe, then 1au is 7.4km away from your museum.
 The purpose of observing the transit of Venus, was to establish the length of 1 au, which is the distance between the Earth and the sun.
 This was the first astronomical length to be established, so it was then used to establish the distances between other celestial bodies.